BibTeX: Database files

-In addition, each entry contains a key (Bibtexkey) that is used to cite or cross-reference the entry.
-This key is the first item in a BibTeX entry, and is not part of any field.
+The bibclean program performs pretty-printing and syntax checking of BibTeX files.

 Style files

 BibTeX formats bibliographic items according to a style file, typically by generating TeX or LaTeX formatting commands, but style files can also be used to generate other types of output like HTML.
 BibTeX style files commonly use the file extension .bst and are written in a simple, stack-based programming language (dubbed "BibTeX Anonymous Forth-Like Language", or "BAFLL", by Drew McDermott) that describes how bibliography items should be formatted.
 There are some packages that can generate .bst files automatically, such as custom-bib and Bib-it.

 Most journals or publishers that support LaTeX use a customized bibliographic style file for the convenience of the authors, often included as part of a complete LaTeX template.